bomonike/bomonike.github.io/countries.md

 The EU (European Union) is a political and economic union of 27 member countries.
 20 of the 27 EU countries are in the "eurozone" where the euro (€) is the official currency in 2002.
 Members of the Economic Monetary Union (EMU) follow unified monetary policies managed by the European Central Bank (ECB).
 Some non-EU microstates also use the Euro by arrangement.

-Malta and the Republic of Cyprus adopted the euro in 2008.
+Baltic countries include Estonia, Latvia, Lithuania, Poland, which is East of Germany, Austria, Czech Republic.

 Former communist country to adopt the euro include Slovakia (2009), Estonia (2011), Latvia (2014), Lithuania (2015), and Croatia (2023).

 Poland and Hungary do not use the euro.

+Malta and the Republic of Cyprus adopted the Euro in 2008.

 Those in the <strong>Schengen Area</strong> agreed to abolish passport controls at mutual borders.
 It includes most EU countries plus Switzerland, Norway, and Iceland who are not in the EU.
 Ireland is not in Schengen.